MartinKanev1/trading-sim/README.md

   - Total value
   - Profit/Loss (for sell transactions)

+Transaction filltering based on Transaction Type - Sell, Buy and ALL.

 ###  Reset Functionality
 - Clears all holdings and transactions
 - Resets user balance to $10,000